 - Pearson’s Test of English – Academic (PTE) – minimum score of 58

-Admission to the SLP program is on a selective basis.
+Admission to the SLP program is highly competitive and on a selective basis.
 Meeting minimum requirements does not guarantee admission to the program.
 A personal interview and a writing sample may be requested.
 The program reserves the right to randomly interview students.

 A maximum of 12 credits may be transferred from an accredited graduate program.
 The acceptance of courses is at the program's discretion.
 Please see the School of Health Sciences Bulletin in the Students section of the website for further information on transfer credits.